razzo04/rhasspy-mobile-app/README.md

   - ability to transcribe audio
   - Ssl connection and possibility to set self-signed certificates
   - Support Hermes protocol
+  - Android widget for listen to a command

 # Getting Started